R.M. Coughlan

 Hey Ogulewicz, stop thinking for yourself, join the herd, go along to get along and if you’re ever not sure what to do, ask Richie.

-Mitch felt heartened by his friend’s comments, but it was still pretty overwhelming how harshly and how soon he had come under attack, already under siege by the Springfield Newspapers as the “brash novice” who would not obey “the rules.”
+Mitch felt heartened by his friend’s comments, but it was still pretty overwhelming how harshly and how soon he had come under attack.
+He was already under siege by the Springfield Newspapers as the “brash novice” who would not obey “the rules.”

 It was less than a month after the election, Ogulewicz hadn’t even been sworn in yet.
 If this was what it was like before he even took office, what could he expect afterwards?